Christos Christodoulou (referee): Refereeing career

 Christodoulou began officiating in Greek domestic competitions in the mid-1980s and was named to the FIBA international referees list in 1990.
 Over the course of his career, he officiated at major international tournaments, including the 1996 Summer Olympics in Atlanta and the 2000 Summer Olympics in Sydney.

 He also took part in several FIBA World Championships and EuroBasket tournaments, and was known for his firm control and deep knowledge of the game.

 Personal life

 Before becoming a referee, Christodoulou was a professional basketball player.
 He played for Greek clubs including Panionios B.C. and represented the Greek national youth teams in the early 1980s.

 Legacy

 Christodoulou is widely respected in the European basketball community for his longevity and contributions to officiating standards in Greece and across Europe.

-After retiring from active refereeing in 2005, he became involved in training and mentoring younger referees under the Hellenic Basketball Federation.
+After retiring from active refereeing in 2005, he became involved in training and mentoring younger referees under the Hellenic Basketball Federation, and also for the EuroLeague.